Scottish Social Housing Charter & Perfomance

 - are offered continuing support to help them get and keep the home they are entitled to

-The Council must report on its Charter performance by providing an Annual Return on the Charter (ARC) to the Scottish Housing Regulator every year.
+We must report on our Charter performance by providing an Annual Return on the Charter (ARC) to the Scottish Housing Regulator every year.

 The Scottish Housing Regulator publishes an Engagement Plan for every Council and every Council must make its Engagement Plan easily available and accessible to its tenants and service users.